6 consulting frameworks for small business (guide + worksheets)

 BCG Matrix

 In today’s fiercely competitive business environment, it is more important than ever to be strategic in how you allocate resources.
 When working with large clients with multiple products, services, or business units, you may be asked with helping to assess the best use of resources.
 The BCG Growth-Share Matrix provides a framework for deciding how to use resources.
-It is also helpful in assessing each product or business units’ ability to continuously generate profit.
+It is also helpful in assessing each product or business unit’s ability to continuously generate profit.
 Are there products or services that bring in major cash, but have no room for growth?
-What products or services have high market share and high potential for growth?
+Which products or services have high market share and high potential for growth?
 BCG can help you answer these questions and formulate a strategy for your business or your client’s business that will ensure a strategic deployment of resources to maximize return.

 The BCG Growth-Share Matrix was developed by Boston Consulting Group in the 1970s.
 The model was developed to manage a portfolio of different business units or major product lines.
 The Matrix displays the various business units or product lines on a graph of the market growth versus market share relative to competitors.
 Resources are allocated to each according to where they are on the grid as follows: